Introduction: 1kW Arduino MPPT Solar Charge Controller (ESP32 + WiFi)

 - How can a higher output current be measured if we only have one 30A current sensor at the input?
 Due to a buck topology's characteristics, assuming input voltage is higher than of the output, input current is lower from the input than of the output.
 A simple formula was used to approximate the current at the output by using a single current sensor.
 This will be further explained in the tutorial.

 - Why does it say 30A output at the video?
 The 35A tested inductor design had to be de-rated for safety reasons.
 The MPPT can possibly output 35A but for this specific project, the firmware is set to 30A by default.
-You can read more about this as you proceed to the write-up.
+I am aware that the inductor's saturation current is different from the RMS current of the buck.
+Assumptions were done that the inductor's worst case saturation current is twice the tested current due to its powder core soft saturation characteristics.
+You can read more about this as you proceed to the write-up, some portions are yet to be updated as I am in the process of documenting the part 2 of the video tutorial.

 Step 2: What's New?
 (Fugu MPPT V1.0)